-Starting in vSphere 7.0 Update 2, an ESXi host uses the TPM to seal the host's configuration against a Platform Configuration Register (PCR) policy.
+In vSphere 7.0 Update 2 and later, an ESXi host uses the TPM to seal the host's configuration against a Platform Configuration Register (PCR) policy.
 The PCR policy can be configured to enforce UEFI Secure Boot and other settings.

 Secure boot is part of the UEFI firmware standard.
 With UEFI Secure Boot enabled, a host refuses to load any UEFI driver or app unless the operating system bootloader has a valid digital signature.